Clarkes Gambit FAQs

 No special treatment will be provided.
 Your child will receive the same support on course as any other rider.
 You are invited to be on course to support your child so long as it does not interfere with the wider field or riders.

-Check and confirm your child is registered in the requested category at registration
+Check and confirm your child is registered in the requested category at registration.

 -